sandeepkunduri/terraform_training/Day4/README.md

-# Terraform Enteprise Labs - VMWare
+# Terraform Enteprise Labs

-Labs associated with the Implementation Services TAP for TFE focused on VMware.
+Labs associated with the Implementation Services TAP for TFE.